atanasster/electionsbg/README.md

 # Bulgaria Election Results Analysis

-The goal of this project is to provide an easy to use visualization and analysis platform for the election results in Bulgaria.
+A platform aimed to navigate and analyze the elections in Bulgaria.

 ## Live Website
 [Live Web App](https://electionsbg.com)